 – Inma from A World To Travel

 The enchanted garden of Xilitla, Tamul waterfall, God’s bridge or Sotano of the Huahuas are just some of the many natural wonders in Huasteca Potosina.
-It’s the epicenter of active tourism and preferred cooling off spot of San Luis Potosi.
+It’s the epicenter of active tourism and the preferred cooling-off spot of San Luis Potosi.

 Base yourself in Ciudad Valles.
 Make sure you have at least a few days to enjoy this raw and untamed region where turquoise rivers and waterfalls, lush jungles, deep caves and other marvels compete for the visitor’s attention day in day out.

-Remember, that this list is just a top of the iceberg.
+Remember, that this list is just the tip of the iceberg.
 There are many more other incredible places to see in Mexico.
-Please note: place are listed in no particular order.
+Please note: places are listed in no particular order.
 Number 25 on the list might very well be as amazing as number one.

 Do you have a favorite place in Mexico?
 Tell us about it 🙂